GatesLogicTechUK/devax.s3-lambda-s3/README.md

 * processing lambda function
 * destination S3 bucket

-The user of the construct only need to provide code and handler name and eveything else will be created by the construct:
+The user of the construct only needs to provide the code and lambda handler name and eveything else will be created by the construct:
 Here is a python example how this construct will be used by developers:

 ```python